kutec/tssync/_pages/submit-post.md

   http://teckstack.com/become-author/submit-post
 published: true
 ---
-This page is intended to submit a guest post or sponsored post.
-Before submitting your post, <a href="http://teckstack.com/become-author">must read this</a>.
+This page is intended to submit a guest post or sponsored post.&nbsp;Before submitting your post, <a href="http://teckstack.com/become-author">must read this</a>.

 Do not forget to mention<strong> your email id</strong> and <strong>name</strong>, through which we can contact back to you, if anything required from your end in publishing process.